kfish/micrograd-cpp-2023/README.md

    - [Binary Classifier](#binary-classifier)

 with [References](#references) at the end for further reading about automatic differentiation and C++ implementations.

+See [kfish/makemore-cpp-2023](https://github.com/kfish/makemore-cpp-2023) for a continuation to other videos in the series, expanding the codebase to handle automatic differentiation of vectors and matrices.

 ## What is micrograd-cpp and why is it interesting?